Representing Champion Paper Mill Workers in Mesothelioma & Lung Cancer Claims

 Paper milling operations like pulping involve extremely high temperatures and thus asbestos insulation was used to mitigate fire risks.

-Joe Lyon is a highly-rated Asbestos Lawyer and toxic exposure attorney reviewing Champion Paper mill asbestos exposure for workers nationwide.
+Joe Lyon is an asbestos cancer and toxic exposure attorney reviewing Champion Paper mill asbestos exposure for workers nationwide.

-Because of the way factories in the paper industry were constructed, almost anybody who worked in paper mills in the last 50 years could have been exposed to toxic materials on a daily basis.
-Particularly before the 1980s, paper mills were constructed with industrial adhesives, ceiling and floor tiles and cement that contained asbestos.
+Thousands of individuals who worked in paper mills in the 20th century could have been exposed to toxic materials on the job.
+Up until the mid 1970s, paper mills were built with construction materials that contained asbestos.